Val-dose-things/Co-Print-SV08-Config/README.md

 here are some modles i made to help fix issues with the stock options.

-# do to an oversight you must use this mount until i can fix the mount and ajust the x axis settings.
+# do to an oversight you must use this mount until i can fix the mount and adjust the x axis settings.

 https://www.printables.com/model/1099879-coprint-sv08-bracket-upgrade